 Taxis in Croatia are usually more expensive than travellers expect; Croatia is not a country where you can get a taxi journey for next to nothing!
 As such, make sure you do need a taxi as in some cases; options such as airport bus transfers may work out better for you.

-When you enter a taxi (if you’ve hailed one from the street/airport/bus station etc), once you’ve stated your destination, the taxi meter should be switched on
+When you enter a taxi (if you’ve hailed one from a taxi stand/airport/bus station etc), once you’ve stated your destination, the taxi meter should be switched on.

 Taxi Companies in Croatia